mcarolan/martsmusings/content/post/2023-01-03-Barcelona.md

 A bit spur of the moment, and really good fun.
 When waltzing down La Rambla, gawking at the creepy living statues, we got the urge to have a caricature made.

 Very much recommend it!
 Surreal experience for sure.
-It feels like when you've got a spot on your face and you _think_ that everybody is looking at laughing at you.
-But you're in a nightmare, and everybody *is* looking and then laughing at you.
+It feels like when you've got a spot on your face and you _think_ that everybody is looking and  then laughing at you.
+But you're in a nightmare, and everybody **is** :scream:.
 Very vivid experience and a lot of fun.

 ![Example image](/charicature.jpg)
 <figure>Lots of focus on Laura's top-bun and Martin's nose :joy:</figure>